LarryNaaa/Technical-Summary/JWT.md

 > + the `username` that will be used by users to identify themselves,
 > + and the `password` to check the user identity.

-We use some annotations to do validation for some attributes of user, like `@NotBlank` on `username`, when the username is blank, it will display a message to user that username is required. `@Email` annotation on `username`, it requires that the style of username needs to be an email. `@Transient` on `confirmPassword` means that `confirmPassword` is like a temporary variable, we use it to validate whether it is matched with password, and we don't want to store it in our database, because we already have password, we don't need to store it twice.
+We use some annotations to do validation for some attributes of user, like `@NotBlank` on `username`, when the username is blank, it will display a message to user that username is required. `@Email` annotation on `username`, it requires that the style of username needs to be an email. `@Transient` on `confirmPassword` means that `confirmPassword` is like a temporary variable, we use it to validate whether it is matched with `password`, and we don't want to store it in our database, because we already have `password`, we don't need to store it twice.

 `UserDetails` is an interface in Spring Security, we can override some methods like `isAccountNonExpired`.